African humid period: Potentially human-mediated changes

 Major changes in vegetation in East Africa about 2,000 years ago may have been caused by human activity, including large-scale deforestation for iron production during the Iron Age.
 Similar changes have been observed on the Adamawa Plateau (Cameroon) but later dating of archaeological sites has found no correlation between human expansion in Cameroon and environmental degradation.
 Similar rainforest degradation across Western African took place between 3,000 and 2,000 years ago and the degradation is also known as "third millennium rainforest crisis".
 Climate-mediated processes may have increased the impact of land use changes in East Africa.
 In the Sudanian and Sahelian savannah on the other hand human activity seems to have had little impact, and in Central Africa forest changes were clearly triggered by climate change with little or no evidence of anthropogenic changes.
 The question has led to intense debate among paleoecologists and archaeologists.

-While humans were active in Africa during the end of the African humid period, climate models analyzed by Claussen and colleagues 1999 indicate that its end does not need any human activity as an explanation although vegetation changes may have been induced by human activity.
+While humans were active in Africa during the end of the African humid period, climate models analyzed by Claussen and colleagues 1999 indicate that its end does not need any human activity as an explanation although vegetation changes may have been induced by human activity and grazing.
 Later it was suggested that overgrazing may have triggered the end of the AHP around 5,500 years ago; human influence might explain why the Sahara became a desert without the accompanying onset of an ice age; usually the existence of a Sahara desert is associated with the expansion of high latitude glaciers.
 Later research has on the contrary suggested that human pastoralism may have actually delayed the end of the AHP by half a millennium as moving herds of animals driven by humans seeking good pasture conditions may lead to more balanced impacts of pastures on the vegetation and thus to greater vegetation quality.
-However, increased grazing has been invoked to explain the increase in dust emissions after the end of the AHP.
+Which effects prevailed is still controversial.
+Increased grazing has been invoked to explain the increase in dust emissions after the end of the AHP.
 The effects of grazing on vegetation cover are context-dependent and hard to generalize over wider regions.